Preprofessional Curriculum

 Application Requirements and Admission Requirements to the School of Nursing

 Application to the School of Nursing is typically done the semester before a student plans to begin the nursing professional coursework.
-Applications are available online at the Bachelor of Science in Nursing webpage1.
-Applications for fall semester admission are required by February 1; for spring semester admission, by September 1.
+Applications are available online at the Bachelor of Science in Nursing webpage.
+Applications for fall semester admission are required by January 15; for spring semester admission, by August 15.

 GPA requirements to finalize admission and prior to starting BSN courses: